elixir-cldr/cldr_numbers/README.md

 #### Formatting numbers as words, ordinals and roman numerals

 * As words.
-For example, formatting 123 into "one hundred and twenty-three" for the "en" locale.
+For example, formatting 123 into "one hundred and twenty-three" for the :en locale.
 The applicable format types are `:spellout` and `:spellout_verbose`.

 ```elixir
 iex> MyApp.Cldr.Number.to_string 123, format: :spellout